 An appeal to the Social Security Appeals Tribunal can be initiated in writing, by telephone or by going to a Centrelink office.
 There is no time limit for an appeal.

-A person who is affected by a Centrelink decision has the right to appeal that decision.
-If the person is dissatisfied and thinks the decision is wrong, they can seek a review of that decision.
-In the first instance, the request for review can be made in writing, over the phone, or by visiting Centrelink.
+If you are affected by a Centrelink decision, you have the right to appeal that decision.
+If you are dissatisfied and think the decision is wrong, you can seek a review of that decision.
+A request for a decision to be reviewed can be made in writing, over the phone, or by visiting Centrelink.
 However, it is advisable that requests are made in writing.
 Reviews are conducted by authorised review officers, who are senior Centrelink officers.

 On 1 July 2015, the Social Security Appeals Tribunal merged with the Administrative Appeals Tribunal.

 Most Centrelink decisions (e.g. rejection of a claim, cancellation of a benefit, decision to raise and recover an overpayment, specific issue affecting a rate or qualification like person’s relationship status) can be appealed to the Administrative Appeals Tribunal (AAT).
 The AAT has wide powers to make a new decision (e.g. to grant a benefit refused by Centrelink, restore a payment cancelled by Centrelink, increase a payment reduced by Centrelink, or set aside a Centrelink decision to recover a debt).

 Decisions that are not reviewable by the AAT are listed in section 144 of the SSA Act.
 Some of these decisions relate to:

 •specifying the nature of claim forms and places of lodgment for claims;